awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 A: Yes\.
 We encourage you to get other combinations qualified on your device as well, if possible\.
 In this way, you can provide support for more customer use cases\.

 Q: *We will be hosting our FreeRTOS port in our own repo as per the qualification requirements\.
 What should we include in the repo in terms of folders and demos to support? *
-A: Please host all the files and folders necessary to make the port work as an out of the box experience for a customer who downloads it from the repository\.
+A: Host all the files and folders necessary to make the port work as an out of the box experience for a customer who downloads it from the repository\.
 You should include your entire `freertos_kernel`, `libraries`, and `tools` folders, along with a `docs` folder for your documents, a `projects` folder for your IDE projects, and a `vendors` folder for your vendor\-specifc files\.
-Also include your entire demo folder\. \(The MQTT Hello World demo must be supported, however, other demos are at your discretion\.
-Also, the `tools` folder is not required, however, we recommend that you host this folder to assist customers with testing\.\)
+Also include your entire demo folder\.
+The coreMQTT Mutual Authentication demo must be supported\.
+Other demos are at your discretion\.
+Also, the `tools` folder isn't required\.
+However, we recommend that you host this folder to assist customers with testing\.

-If you have questions about qualification that are not answered on this page or in the rest of the FreeRTOS Qualification Guide, contact your AWS representative or [the FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.
+If you have questions about qualification that are not answered on this page or in the rest of the *FreeRTOS Qualification Guide*, contact your AWS representative or [the FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.

 ### Documentation history<a name="afr-doc-history"></a>